putaindecode/putaindecode.io/content/en/articles/js/flow/index.md

 const person: Person = new Person("foo")
 ```

-Flow allows to create typing aliases, which is essential to share them within a codebase.
+Flow allows creation of typing aliases, which is essential to share them within a codebase.
 A syntax for importing types from a file also exists.
 Those imports are purged from the build.

 ```javascript
 /* @flow */